 With Pure Therapeutic Grade essential oils spas take aromatherapy to a whole new level!
-Every service offered in a spa can be enhanced by incorporating essential oils including: facials, massages, body treatments, manicures/pedicures, and yoga.
-Essential oils can be used aromatically, topically, as well as internally at water stations.
+Every service offered in a spa can be enhanced by incorporating essential oils including: facials, massages, body treatments, manicures/pedicures, and stress reduction and relaxation exercises.
+Essential oils are often used aromatically, topically, as well as internally at water stations.

 With elevated client experiences spas are finding much success by incorporating essential oils.

 Many prestigious resort and day spas use and love essential oils because every product delivers therapeutic benefits.
-Some of the top spas around the nation including, The Spa at Aria, Bellagio, Four Seasons, Ritz Carlton and WTS International Woodstock Inn Spa incorporate essential oils.
+Some of the top spas around the nation including, The Spa at Aria, Bellagio, Four Seasons, Ritz Carlton and WTS International Woodstock Inn Spa incorporate certified pure tested grade essential oils.

 See below a few simple ways salons & spas use essential oils:

 Apply one drop of Lavender essential oil to upper lip, brows, or other sensitive skin areas immediately after hair removal procedures to soothe irritated skin and minimize post-treatment breakout.
 (Keep out of eyes.)